 - Sydney Observatory is open daily, 10am – 5pm

 - Museums Discovery Centre is open on Saturdays and Sundays only, 10am – 4pm

-Tickets for sessions during August will be available to book online from mid-July.
+Tickets for sessions during October will be available to book online from late September.